 Overarching ambition

-This diagram sets out the ideas that can lead to improved outpatient services.
+This driver diagram sets out the theory of change for how the change ideas in this improvement guide can lead to improved outpatient services.

-Overall aim: generating greater value for patients from our outpatient services
+- Generating greater value for patients from our outpatient services.

 Primary drivers